pdp10/AstroJournal/README.md

 v0.8

+- Improved the AJ mini GUI to also report the program output graphically.
+- Input/output folders can also be passed as Java options.
 - Added report by constellation.
 - Added report of additional catalogues in astrojournal by target.
 - Added exporter to SGL report files.